Histamine 2 Receptor Blockers

 That’s really a short class.
 If you have any questions, any concerns about this video, just let us know.

 The Pharmacology Course is a one-stop-shop for all things medication related!
+Did you know that nearly 15% of the questions on the NCLEX® are pharmacology related!?
 We’ll talk you through how to be successful in pharmacology and how to be safe when administering meds.
 We break down the most common and most important medication classes into easy-to-understand sections.
 We even walk you through how to conquer the often intimidating med math and drug calculations!
-When you finish this course you’ll be able to confidently and safely administer medications to your patients!
+When you finish this course, you’ll be able to show on the NCLEX® that you can confidently and safely administer medications to your patients!

 Course Lessons